-Consistency: The proposed cannabis storefront would be located on a site that includes other commercial tenants as well as a five-unit residential building.
-The previous use in Unit F was a dog groomer open between 7:30 AM and 5 PM and the previous use in Unit C was a massage business open from 10 AM to 10 PM.
-With the conditions of approval requiring 24-hour onsite security, parking lot monitoring, signage regarding noise, and limiting the hours the exterior trash enclosure can be used, excessive commercial noise is not anticipated to effect adjacent residential uses.
+Consistency: The proposed cannabis storefront would be located on a site that includes one other commercial tenant.
+With the proposed storefront use, parking lot activity and associated noise is anticipated to be greater than past operations.
+Conditions of approval requiring 24-hour onsite security, parking lot monitoring, signage regarding noise, and limiting the hours the exterior trash enclosure can be used are intended to ensure compatibility between the proposed use and onsite and adjacent residential uses.